wduquette/molt/notes/journal.md

         `next()` is called.
     *   Note: I've asked on user.rust-lang-org whether there's a way to get `as_str` from a `Peekable<Chars>`.
 I'm expecting not.
+    *   Revised CharStar (I need a better name!) to track the head and mark using integer indices.
+The code no longer uses `as_str` at all.
+The `chars` iterator is recreated only on `backup`.
+I don't think there's any reason not to use a `Peekable<Chars>` at this point.

 ### 2019-08-10 (Saturday)